Zergatul/java-scripting-language/README.md

 JString s2 = obj as JString;
 ```

-Use `string` for normal scripting and only use `Java<java.lang.String>` (or its alias) when you specifically need to call Java APIs that require an explicit `java.lang.String` type or you are doing low-level reflection.
+Use `string` for normal scripting and only use `Java<java.lang.String>` (or its alias) when you specifically need to call Java APIs that require an explicit `java.lang.String` type, or you are doing low-level reflection.

 ### Variables
 ```c#